-The individual inquiring sought clarification on why various backlink checkers present differing backlink data, especially concerning a relatively new website that had already been fully indexed.
+The person asking the question wanted to know why various backlink checkers report different backlink data, especially for a rather new website which had been completely indexed.

-It’s essential to understand that backlink checkers don’t selectively choose sites and their associated backlinks.
-Rather, they systematically crawl the internet, mapping out link relationships between websites.
-Due to the vastness of the web, these tools prioritize their crawls, meaning not all content is indexed, let alone included in their database.
+Note that backlink checkers do not choose which sites and their corresponding backlinks to go with.
+Instead, they crawl the web in an organized manner, mapping links from one website to another.
+Because the web is so big, these tools prioritize their crawl, meaning that not all content is indexed, much less included in their database.

 This brings the essence of the original query.